 In this discussion, we’ll explore the benefits of investing in a physical workspace for your employees and highlight key considerations for an optimal setup.

 How can the physical workplace affect employees?

-The work environment can have a surprising effect on your employee’s wellbeing.
+The work environment can have a surprising effect on your employee’s well-being.
 Poor lighting can give them physical health problems such as headaches, causing them to take more sick days.
 Similarly, poor air quality can also be a major concern for their health.

 These are just some of the things which can impact your workers.
 A poor working environment is known to decrease morale and lower productivity and motivation.
-So, if your employees have been performing poorly, it could be to do with their physical working environment.
+So, if your employees have been performing poorly, it could have to do with their physical working environment.

 Does your workspace provide catering?

 One thing you might not have considered in the workplace is catering.
 Do your employees have a dedicated area to eat their lunch?
 If not, they could end up eating at their work desk which is known to be detrimental to productivity.

 At the very least you’ll want a comfortable staff room your employees can relax in.
 However, if you want to keep them happy, it’s worth considering investing in catering equipment.
 That way, you’ll be able to serve up healthy, nutritious meals on-site.
 You can pick up affordable yet professional catering equipment from companies such as JLA.

 One of the most important things to focus on is your employee’s comfort levels.
 This is what is going to impact how efficient and productive they are.
 Ensure any office chairs provided are made of exceptional quality and they’re comfortable enough to be used for hours.
 Alternatively, you could also consider adding standing desks into the workplace to encourage your employees to move around more.